potsawee/hierarchical_ensemble_summ/README.md

 # Hierarchical Ensemble of Summarization Models
-This repository contains the code for "[CUED at ProbSum 2023: Hierarchical Ensemble of Summarization Models](https://arxiv.org/abs/2306.05317)" (to appear at BioNLP Workshop @ ACL 2023).
+This repository contains the code for "[CUED at ProbSum 2023: Hierarchical Ensemble of Summarization Models](https://aclanthology.org/2023.bionlp-1.51/)" at the BioNLP Workshop @ ACL 2023.

 ## Token-level Ensemble
 - This code combines the token-level probabilities (i.e., the output of the softmax layer) of multiple models.
-- Currently, this only supports beamsearch decoding, as we modifiy `ensemble_beam_search` in the huggingface generation code.
+- Currently, this only supports beamsearch decoding, as we modify `ensemble_beam_search` in the huggingface generation code.
 The code is in `ensemble_utils.py`

 Example usage (see more details in [```examples_token_level_ensemble.ipynb```](examples_token_level_ensemble.ipynb)):